SurgRAW: Multi-Agent Workflow with Chain of Thought Reasoning for Robotic Surgical Video Analysis: Introduction

 \section{Introduction}

-Surgical scene understanding is fundamental to modern surgical intelligence.
-It facilitates real-time monitoring of procedures, enhances intra-operative support, and ultimately leads to improved delivery and patient outcomes.
-Due to the intrinsic complexity of surgical videos, a comprehensive analysis requires observations from multiple perspectives, encompassing actions, instruments, and patient-related factors.
-In the operating room, surgical teams are assigned with specific roles, systematically reasoning through each procedural step and collaboratively contributing to a detailed, overall analysis \cite{padoy2019machine}.
-This process is labor-intensive and time-consuming, automation of intraoperative decision via computer intelligence presents considerable potential for improving efficiency \cite{soares2025we}.
+\IEEEPARstart{R}{obotic} surgical systems like da Vinci \cite{davinci} have driven the rapid adoption of robot-assisted surgery (RAS) in modern operating rooms, offering surgeons enhanced precision, dexterity, and access to anatomically challenging regions.
+Despite these advantages, the effectiveness of RAS ultimately depends on the surgeon’s ability to accurately interpret complex intraoperative scenes.
+Thus, the next frontier for advancing RAS lies in reliable, interpretable scene understanding that can provide meaningful cognitive assistance to surgeons.
+However, achieving robust surgical scene understanding remains challenging.
+Robotic surgical videos exhibit high visual complexity such as instruments and anatomical structures frequently overlapping or occluding one another, and their spatial relationships change rapidly across fine-grained surgical actions.
+These characteristics make intraoperative interpretation demanding even for experienced surgeons and underscore the need for computer-assisted approaches that can assist with dependable and interpretable surgical scene understanding.

-Multiple AI-driven approaches \cite{jin2017sv,jin2020multi,twinanda2016endonet} have been developed to address these issues.
-These models tackle specific tasks within the surgical workflow analysis, including workflow recognition, instrument recognition, and error detection \cite{surgicalvqa,chen2024llm,gao2021trans,psychogyios2023sar,jin2017sv,cog,holm2023dynamic,yuan2025procedure}.
+Motivated by this need, AI-driven approaches \cite{jin2017sv,jin2020multi,twinanda2016endonet} have been developed to tackle surgical vision tasks such as workflow recognition, instrument presence detection, and error detection \cite{surgicalvqa,chen2024llm,gao2021trans,psychogyios2023sar,jin2017sv,cog,holm2023dynamic,yuan2025procedure,low2025cares }.
 However, these methods employ end-to-end networks to generate results without providing further explanations, limiting interpretability.
-Additionally, model architectures for different tasks vary significantly, necessitating careful design and task-specific data collection for training.
-These challenges hinder the development of a unified and explainable system for surgical intelligence.
-Recently, the advancement of general Large Language Models (LLMs) has garnered attention due to their strong reasoning capabilities \cite{ChatGPT4o}.
-LLMs can perform various tasks based on human prompts while providing reasoning processes and can further enhance response quality when additional information is included in the prompts.
-Building on LLMs, VLMs expand their capabilities to process visual inputs and have demonstrated remarkable performance across diverse applications, highlighting their potential in surgical scene understanding.
+Yet the model architectures for different tasks vary significantly, necessitating careful design and task-specific data collection for training.
+Moreover, most existing surgical datasets\cite{grasp,psiava,psychogyios2023sar,zhang2025csap} only provide one-to-three-task labels within the same scene.
+Thereby resulting in fragmentation which hampers the development of a unified, explainable surgical intelligence framework for RAS.